openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

 .. note:: The URL for the video that you post on a third-party site must end in .mp4, .webm, .mpeg, or .ogg.
-(To help make sure all standard browsers can play your video, we **strongly** recommend that you use .mp4 or .webm format.)
+(To help make sure all standard browsers can play your video, we **strongly** recommend that you use .mp4 format.)
 EdX cannot support videos that you post on sites such as Vimeo.

 If you (or your beta testers or learners) encounter an error when you view a course video, it might be the result of one of these browser-related problems.

 * Verify that the browser is up to date.
-For example, some older versions of the Mozilla Firefox browser did not play .mp4 video files.
-This problem does not occur in more recent versions of this browser.
+For example, some older versions of the Mozilla Firefox browser did not play .mp4 video files, and some older versions of the Firefox browser did not play .webm video files.
+This problem does not occur in more recent versions of these browsers.

   For more information, see `Media formats supported by the HTML audio and video elements`_.

 * Verify that file metadata, particularly the MIME type, is correctly set on the host site.
-Internet Explorer 9 and 10 browsers do not play videos if the MIME type is not set.
-For example, make sure that the HTTP header Content- Type is set to video/mp4 for an .mp4 file, or to video/webm for a .webm file.
+Internet Explorer 10 browsers do not play videos if the MIME type is not set.
+For example, make sure that the HTTP header Content-Type is set to video/mp4 for an .mp4 file, or to video/webm for a .webm file.

   As an example of how you might set metadata on a video backup site, the *Console User Guide* for the Amazon Simple Storage Service provides this